xlwings/xlwings/docs/vba.rst

     import numpy as np
     from xlwings import Workbook, Range

-    wb = Workbook()  # Creates a reference to the calling Excel file

     def rand_numbers():
-        """ produces standard normally distributed random numbers with shape (n,n)""" n = Range('Sheet1', 'B1').value  # Write desired dimensions into Cell B1
-        rand_num = np.random.randn(n, n)
+        """ produces std. normally distributed random numbers with shape (n,n)""" wb = Workbook()  # Creates a reference to the calling Excel file n = Range('Sheet1', 'B1').value  # Write desired dimensions into Cell B1 rand_num = np.random.randn(n, n)
         Range('Sheet1', 'C3').value = rand_num

 You can then attach ``MyMacro`` to a button or run it directly in the VBA Editor by hitting ``F5``.

+.. note:: Always instantiate the ``Workbook`` within the function that is called from Excel and not outside as
+    module-wide global variable.
+Older versions of the docs/samples were showing the wrong approach.